AJGreaves/familyhub/README.md

 # Technologies Used

+### Tools
 - [Visual Studio Code](https://code.visualstudio.com/) is the IDE used for developing this project.
-- [JQuery](https://jquery.com) to simplify DOM manipulation.
-- [Bootstrap](https://www.bootstrapcdn.com/) to simplify the structure of the website and make the website responsive easily.
-- [FontAwesome](https://www.bootstrapcdn.com/fontawesome/) to provide icons for Family Hub.
-- [Google Fonts](https://fonts.google.com/) to style the website fonts.
 - [Imgbb](https://imgbb.com) to store all external images for this project.
-- [Jasmine](https://jasmine.github.io/) to run automated tests on JavaScript and jQuery code.
-- [Jasmine-jQuery](https://github.com/velesin/jasmine-jquery) to make it possible to test jQuery code using Jasmine.
-- [PyMongo](https://api.mongodb.com/python/current/) to make communication between Python and MongoDB possible.
-- [Flask](https://flask.palletsprojects.com/en/1.0.x/) to construct and render pages.
-- [Jinja](http://jinja.pocoo.org/docs/2.10/) to simplify displaying data from the backend of this project smoothly and effectively in html.
 - [PIP](https://pip.pypa.io/en/stable/installing/) for installation of tools needed in this project.
 - [Git](https://gist.github.com/derhuerst/1b15ff4652a867391f03) to handle version control.
 - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is the database for this project
 - [GitHub](https://github.com/) to store and share all project code remotely.
 - [Photoshop](www.adobe.com/Photoshop) to edit, crop and save images as well as ulitizing the colour picker to ensure color consistency over the entire project.
 - [Browserstack](https://www.browserstack.com/) to test functionality on all browsers and devices.
-- [Gijgo](https://gijgo.com/) provided bootstrap styled date and time pickers.
 - [Am I Responsive](http://ami.responsivedesign.is/) to create the images in this readme file of each page displayed on different screen sizes.
 - [EZgif](https://ezgif.com/video-to-gif) provided gif editing software for the gif in this readme file.

+### Libraries
+- [JQuery](https://jquery.com) to simplify DOM manipulation.
+- [Jasmine](https://jasmine.github.io/) to run automated tests on JavaScript and jQuery code.
+- [Jasmine-jQuery](https://github.com/velesin/jasmine-jquery) to make it possible to test jQuery code using Jasmine.
+- [Bootstrap](https://www.bootstrapcdn.com/) to simplify the structure of the website and make the website responsive easily.
+- [FontAwesome](https://www.bootstrapcdn.com/fontawesome/) to provide icons for Family Hub.
+- [Gijgo](https://gijgo.com/) provided bootstrap styled date and time pickers.
+- [Google Fonts](https://fonts.google.com/) to style the website fonts.
+- [PyMongo](https://api.mongodb.com/python/current/) to make communication between Python and MongoDB possible.
+- [Flask](https://flask.palletsprojects.com/en/1.0.x/) to construct and render pages.
+- [Jinja](http://jinja.pocoo.org/docs/2.10/) to simplify displaying data from the backend of this project smoothly and effectively in html.

+### Languages
 - This project uses HTML, CSS, JavaScript and Python programming languages.

 # Testing